Reader Question: What is the difference between ASU and income protection insurance?

 - setting up income protection insurance is more complicated than ASU insurance requiring detailed answers to personal and medical questions and making choices between short term and long term types of income protection

 - due to the more comprehensive cover offered by income protection insurance the monthly premiums may be higher than for ASU insurance

 Which insurance should I choose ASU or income protection

 - ASU and income protection insurance are quite often confused but are actually quite different policies

-- the main differences are the length of time potential benefits are paid for and the monthly cost of the two policies
+- the main differences are the length of time potential benefits are paid for and the permanency of the insurance

 - as with all types of insurance the best choice will depend on your own circumstance so always seek independent financial advise before deciding the best policy for your needs

 - neither ASU nor income protection benefits stop you from receiving statutory sick pay